Here is a guide to the best restaurants and cafes in Sofia, Bulgaria.

 This sweet and cozy cafe in the heart of Sofia can be found on William Gladstone Street (named after Queen Victoria’s prime minister).
 It’s a delightful and peaceful little cafe with a few books to browse and purchase and a bookshop atmosphere of wood tables and quiet calm.
 F

 OX Book Cafe is an ideal place to stop and relax after a day of exploring Sofia.
 One of the great things about Sofia is that almost everything stays open pretty late, including the cafes.
 So if it gets to nightfall and you’d rather relax in a quiet cafe and read a book, rather than head back to your hotel or find a bar to drink at, you can head to FOX Book Cafe and while away a few hours there with a coffee, a slice of cake, and a good book.

 23. Peroto Literary Club

-This is a rather hidden spot that’s popular amongst people who know where it is and how to get there.
+This is a relatively hidden spot that’s popular amongst people who know where it is and how to get there.
 Although, it is hidden in plain sight.
-At the heart of Sofia is the enormous National Palace of Culture: a huge building in the center of a spacious park that was built during the Communist era.
+At the heart of Sofia is the enormous National Palace of Culture: a huge building in the center of a spacious park built during the Communist era.

 On the eastern side of the building, up an outdoor flight of stairs, is a row of windows that look like all the others, but head through a nearby door, and you’ll enter into a wide-open and spacious cafe lined with bookshelves and decorated with clever, bookish features.